Kuanhao-Chao/LiftOn/docs/source/index.rst

 The first step is to select a well-annotated genome along with its annotation, denoted as reference **Genome** :math:`R` and **Annotation** :math:`R_A`.

+LiftOn employs a two-step  :ref:`protein-maximization_algorithm` (PM algorithm).

-The process begins by extracting protein sequences annotated by Liftoff and miniprot.
+1. The first module is the *chaining algorithm*.
+It starts by extracting protein sequences annotated by Liftoff and miniprot.
 These sequences are then aligned with full-length reference proteins.
-For each gene locus, LiftOn employs the *chaining algorithm* that compares each section of the protein alignments from Liftoff and miniprot.
+For each gene locus, LiftOn compares each section of the protein alignments from Liftoff and miniprot.
 This algorithm corrects errors in exon and CDS boundaries, resulting in the better protein annotations that preserves the longest matching proteins.

+2. The second module is the *open-reading frame search (ORF search) algorithm*.
+In the case of truncated protein-coding transcripts, this algorithm examines alternative frames to identify the ORF that produces the longest match with the reference protein.

 * **Input**:
     1. target **Genome** :math:`T` in FASTA